 With topics you are able to show your video ads based on specific topics on YouTube and the Google Display Network.
 This allows you to target a wide range of videos, channels and websites related to your topic.
 An example would be if you are targeting the topic of “Automotive” then your video ad would show on YouTube to users watching videos about cars.

 This allows you to show your video ads based on words or phrases (keywords) related to a YouTube video, channel or website that your audience is interested in.
 This is dependent on your video ad format.

 We’ve covered quite a bit here, don’t be intimidated.
 This is a very powerful medium and if used to its full extent should produce some great results.
 If you aren’t already using video ads we would encourage you to give it strong consideration.

 Have questions, intimidated, not sure if this is for your brand or not?
 Hey, that’s what we’re here for!
-As a Google Certified Partner we are required to keep up on topics like this.
+As a Certified Premier Google Partner we are required to keep up on topics like this.